isomerpages/pa-chingay/_about-us/The Chingay Timeline.md

 <img src="/images/About%20Us/Timeline/2007.png" alt="members of parliament participation" style="width:160px; float:left;"/>

-Chingay moved to a permanent home at Orchard Road where tourists and visitors can join in the joy of the parade.
+12 Post-65 Members Of Parliament were part of a special hip-hop performance which was one of the parade’s highlights.

 <hr/>